 - Partake in a ghost tour.

 Go shopping at The Domain.
 Buy tickets to a movie party at the Alamo Drafthouse.

 - Convince my boyfriend that spending the $10 admission fee at Museum of Weird is worth it.

 Sneak in (or be invited to) an elusive SXSW party.

 - Plan a weekend stay-cation at the iconic Hotel San Jose or equally charming Hotel Ella.

-- Spend hours moseying around the Blanton Museum of Art.
+- Spend an afternoon at the Blanton Museum of Art.